 After the trip report was published the cave soon became known as the biggest cave of the world or the largest cave of the world.
-Actually a stupid term, as it does not explain in which sense it is biggest.
+Actually both are stupid terms, as it does not explain in which sense it is biggest.
 And the bigger the cave, the lower the accuracy, as H. Limbert wrote in [LIM2016]: "accurate measurements of cave passages become very difficult when the caves are so large".
 Hang Son Doong is 7.3km long, Mammoth Cave in the U.S.A. is 590km long, so it is not the longest cave.
 The same applies for the vertical range.
 There is actually no official ranking for the volume of caves, and thats because it makes no sense.
 It makes no sense because we have no method to determine the volume.

 The cave is accessible only during dry season.
 During monsoon the huge passage fills with water and becomes a crushing river.
 The watermarks are visible high up the walls.

 Many people obviously think the cave was open to visitors, because its discovery was published widely.
 There are publications with glossy pictures, which produce the wish to see it with ones own eyes.
 But the cave is not developed as a show cave and not really suitable for semi-wild tours.
 There are numerous difficult and dangerous sections which require experience and special equipment.
 And actually it is located in Phong Nha-Ke Bang National Park and so it is protected by law.
 The best way to see the cave is on the great pictures of the National Geographic Society.

-The local resort developer Sun Group from Da Nang City has received the permission to build a US$212-million cable car system inside the cave in 2014.
+The local resort developer Sun Group from Da Nang City has received the permission to build a USD 212-million cable car system inside the cave in 2014.
 The 10.6km long cable car would have four sections and connect a planned resort complex with the caves Dong Tien Son and Hang Son Dong.
 So far it is not clearn when and if this cable car will be built.
 It actually seems rather unlikely that it will be built.